-The anaerobic digestion process takes place into equipment called anaerobic digesters or in short, digesters.
+The anaerobic digestion process takes place in equipment called anaerobic digesters or, in short, digesters.
 Digesters must be fed as constantly as possible regardless of feedstock fluctuations.

 Several types of bacteria work together to convert the digestible volatile solids within the feedstock into biogas.
 Though most feedstocks are composed primarily of water, you cannot make biogas with water.
 You make biogas out of the digestible fraction of the solids within the feedstock.

 Although lignocellulosic material, such as wood, contains a lot of volatile solids (burnable), these solids are not digestible in an anaerobic digester.

 The conversion of solids into biogas makes the substrate more liquid.
 That’s why it is possible to feed solid feedstock into liquid digesters without them clogging up.